 Es-tu prof de physique ou de mathématiques et LaTeX fait partie de tes passions?
 As-tu sincèrement envie de contribuer à enrichir nos données?
 Contacte-nous!

-Se sei un insegnante di fisica o matematica, oppure sei semplicemente disposto ad aiutare al nostro programma di testo LaTeX e hai voglia di contribuire per ingrandire il database, contattateci!.
-Non siamo interessati a persone che fa solo uso della pagina TeXercises.
+Se sei un insegnante di fisica o matematica, oppure hai semplicemente voglia di contribuire al nostro programma di testo per ingrandire il database, contattaci!
+Non siamo interessati a persone che fanno solo uso della pagina TeXercises.